rooklift/kikashi/README.md

 Kikashi is a Go / Baduk / Weiqi library for Golang.
 In particular, it deals with SGF.

+## Notes

+* Coordinates are zeroth indexed, from top left (0,0).
+* Changing a board-altering property (B, W, AB, AW, AE) is not allowed after node creation.

 ## Example

 ```Golang